-Reverse CAPTCHA are enabled on your search forms automatically.
+Reverse CAPTCHA is enabled on your search forms automatically.

 Block Lead Submissions From Outside North America

-Occasionally, spam submissions are made by actual people instead of "robots".
+Occasionally, actual people instead of “robots” make spam submissions.
 These spam leads are not as easy to stop with CAPTCHA.
-If you are still getting Spam Leads even with CAPTCHA enabled on your account, you may wish to block out contact form submissions which originate from outside of North America.
+If you are still getting Spam Leads even with CAPTCHA enabled on your account, you may wish to block out contact form submissions that originate from outside of North America.
 This statistically blocks out the majority of places from which spam originates.

 WordPressIf you have a WordPress site running IMPress for IDX Broker, you have additional options available to you.

 Visit your initial settings to locate the option to add a Google reCaptcha.
 CAPTCHA authorization is based on your domain, so you can log into Google and add any domain that you want this CAPTCHA to be displayed on.

 Once the website is added, grab your key to enable this feature.

 Your new signup widgets will now have CAPTCHA available to prevent spam signups.
 You may need to remove old signup widgets and replace them with new signups to see your CAPTCHA in use.